 Paul and Sally Nash live in Birmingham UK and married in 1986.
 We have lots of areas where we seem quite similar and others where we are very different.
-We are both ordained Anglicans, both Myers Briggs Type Indicator Practitioners (although opposite types), both support London football teams (Sally Spurs and Paul Chelsea) both play golf and have worked with and for each other for much of the time we have known each other.
+We are both ordained Anglicans, both Myers Briggs Type Indicator Practitioners (although opposite types), both support London football teams (Sally Spurs and Paul Chelsea) both play golf and have worked with and for each other in some capacity for much of the time we have known each other.

-Why marker posts and shelters: originally we used marker posts and shelters as an alternative to the concept of rule and rhythm of life.
+Why marker posts and shelters?
+Originally we used marker posts and shelters as an alternative to the concept of rule and rhythm of life.
 Although we know that rule in this sense derives from a word meaning measure it has legalistic connotations that were not life giving to us.
 As we walked the Pilgrim’s Way from the mainland to the island we realised that in our lives we had begun to put in place both marker posts and shelters that sustained us in our life and ministry.
 Shelters are all sorts of things, people, places, practices and marker posts include celebrations, sabbaths, seasons and stewardship.

-We need to add the usual health warning that any views on this website are our own and don’t necessarily represent those of our employers or other organizations we represent!
+We need to add the usual health warning that any views on this website are our own and don’t necessarily represent those of employers or other organizations we represent!